Wallis Simpson: Death

 In recognition of the help France gave to the Windsors in providing them with a home, and in lieu of death duties, Wallis's collection of Louis XVI style furniture, some porcelain, and paintings were made over to the French state.
 The British royal family received no major bequests.
 Most of her estate went to the Pasteur Institute medical research foundation, on the instructions of Suzanne Blum.
 The decision took the royal family and Wallis's friends by surprise, as she had shown little interest in charity during her life.

 In a Sotheby's auction in Geneva, in April 1987, Wallis's jewelry collection raised $45 million for the institute, approximately seven times its pre-sale estimate.
-Blum later claimed that Egyptian entrepreneur Mohamed Al-Fayed tried to purchase the jewels for a "rock bottom price".
+Blum later said that Egyptian entrepreneur Mohamed Al-Fayed tried to purchase the jewels for a "rock bottom price".
 Al-Fayed bought much of the non-financial estate, including the lease of the Paris mansion.
 An auction of his collection was announced in July 1997 for later that year in New York.
 Delayed by his son's death in the car crash that also claimed the life of Diana, Princess of Wales, the sale raised more than £14 million for charity in 1998.